yahiagaming/unknow-game/README.md

-welcome to my game your computer choose a ramdom number if the number=50 you lose if you prefer live in 60 seconds you win scroll down to read this text in arabic
+welcome to my game your computer choose a random number if the number=50 you lose if you prefer live in 60 seconds you win scroll down to read this text in arabic